David Knopfler: Solo

 After leaving Dire Straits, Knopfler released his first solo album in 1983, Release.
 Mark Knopfler and John Illsley both played on the album.
 Harry Bogdanovs, a lifelong friend of Knopfler, is credited with having co-written three of the tracks and playing synthesiser.
 The album was supported by the single "Soul Kissing" on the label of Peach River Records.
-The single peaked at No. 82 in the UK Albums Chart, after Knopfler retrieved the rights from the bankrupt record label.
+The single peaked at No. 87 in the UK Singles Chart, after Knopfler retrieved the rights from the bankrupt record label.

 Behind the Lines, his second album, was released in 1985 and his third solo album, Cut the Wire, followed in 1986.
 In 1988, the U.S. label Cypress Records released his fourth album, Lips Against the Steel.

 Knopfler scored the soundtracks for the films Shergar (1984) and Laser Mission (1989), and the German productions Treffer (1984), Jakob hinter der blauen Tür (1989) and The Great Bellheim.

 Lifelines in 1991 released by Phonogram, was recorded in Peter Gabriel's Real World Studios.
 That album was followed in 1993 by The Giver, released by MESA/Bluemoon in the U.S., and Ariola in Europe.
 Its sparse, acoustic arrangements received positive reviews, as did 1995's Small Mercies, which Knopfler co-produced with Harry Bogdanovs, featuring Chris White on saxophone.
 In 2001, Knopfler worked with Bogdanovs again to co-produce the album Wishbones, which has guest appearances by Chris Rea and Eddi Reader.
 His ninth solo album, Ship of Dreams, which featured Chris Rea as guest guitarist, was released in 2004.

 In May 2005, Knopfler published a book of poetry, Blood Stones and Rhythmic Beasts, which was released by the UK's BlackWing books (ISBN 0955026008).

 The Canadian jazz label Justin Time Records released Ship of Dreams in October 2005 with an alternate rendition of "Tears Fall" featuring Megan Slankard (replacing Julia Neigel on the original European release).
 Knopfler's tenth solo album Songs for the Siren was released in 2006.
-Recent songwriting projects with other artists have included sessions with Amilia Spicer, Mack Starks, Megan Slankard and Wendy Lands.
+Songwriting projects with other artists have included sessions with Amilia Spicer, Mack Starks, Megan Slankard and Wendy Lands.

 He played various acoustic and electric gigs in Germany, Switzerland, Austria, Canada, Turkey and Australia from 2007 to 2009 with Harry Bogdanovs and his band.
-A new double CD Acoustic, which contains unplugged renditions of new and old songs was released in 2011.
+The double CD Acoustic, containing unplugged renditions of new and old songs, was released in 2011.

 Knopfler continued to tour in Spain, Germany, the UK, the United States and Canada in 2012 to 2015.
 The first-ever limited edition live album, Made in Germany (recorded in Erfurt, Germany during the 2012 tour with Bogdanovs), was released in April 2013 exclusively via CDBaby.com.

 The album Last Train Leaving was released in 2020.
-Another album, Songs of Loss and Love, was released in December 2020.
+Songs of Loss and Love was released in December 2020, with Shooting for the Moon (2021) and Skating on the Lake (2022) following.